pluralsight/guides/in-review/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 ![Fire Event Command](https://raw.githubusercontent.com/pluralsight/guides/master/images/fda44be7-74d3-4b67-bdf7-535a7ef82efe.png)

 In the *Target* field, we will input `id=editor-1-1` to reference our text box.
-We know how to reference this element because of the previous `type` command, but in case we don't know, we can click on the *Select* button next to the text box and select and element on the browser to get the value.
+We know how to reference this element because of the previous `type` command, but, in case we don't know, we can click on the *Select* button next to the text box and select and element on the browser to get the value.

 In the *Value* field, we will input `keyup`, the event to fire.